lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     and MUST increment the Attempts counter.
   * otherwise
-    the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit with an error condition.
+    the fragment sender MUST send a SCHC Sender-Abort, and it MAY exit with an error condition.

 At any time,

-- on receiving a SCHC Receiver-Abort, the fragment sender MUST release all resource associated with this SCHC Packet and it MAY exit with an error condition.
+- on receiving a SCHC Receiver-Abort, the fragment sender MAY exit with an error condition.
 - on receiving a SCHC ACK that bears a W value different from the W value that it currently uses, the fragment sender MUST silently discard and ignore that SCHC ACK.